The WB

-The WB Television Network (known as simply The WB, and nicknamed "The Frog" or the "Frog Network", after its former mascot Michigan J. Frog) was an American broadcast television network that launched on January 11, 1995, as a joint venture between the Warner Bros.
-Entertainment division of Time Warner (which acted as the network's controlling owner), the Tribune Broadcasting subsidiary of the Tribune Company, and network president Jamie Kellner.
-The network aired programs targeting teenagers and young adults aged 13 to 34, while its children's programming block, Kids' WB, targeted youth aged 4 to 12.
+The WB Television Network (known simply as The WB, and nicknamed "The Frog" after former mascot Michigan J. Frog) was an American broadcast television network that launched on January 11, 1995, as a joint venture amongst Warner Bros.
+Entertainment (the network's namesake and controlling owner), Tribune Broadcasting, and network president Jamie Kellner.
+It aired programs targeting teenagers and young adults aged 13 to 34, while its children's programming block, Kids' WB, targeted youth aged 4 to 12.

-On January 24, 2006, Warner Bros. and CBS Corporation announced plans to replace their respective subsidiary networks, The WB and UPN, with The CW later that same year.
-The WB ceased operations on September 17, 2006, with some programs from both it and competitor UPN (which had shut down on September 15) moving to The CW when it launched the following day, September 18.

-Time Warner re-used the WB brand for an online network that launched on April 28, 2008, and then August 27, 2008.
-Until it was closed in December 2013, the website allowed users to watch shows aired on the former television network, as well as programming from the defunct In2TV service created prior to Time Warner's spinoff of AOL.
-The website could only be accessed within the United States.
+On January 24, 2006, Warner Bros. and CBS Corporation announced plans to merge The WB and competitor UPN into a new network, The CW, later that year.
+The WB ceased broadcasting on September 17, 2006, with some programs from both it and UPN (which shut down two days earlier) moving to The CW when it launched the following day, September 18.
+Time Warner re-used the WB brand for an online network that operated from 2008 to 2013 in the United States, which offered programs from the television network and the defunct In2TV service created before Time Warner's spinoff of AOL.